Michael-yunfei/ComEco/README.md

 Here is the content of this repo:

 * Learning Python: from beginner to expert
+* Computation Basic: numerical methods and scientific programming
 * Applied Computational Economics and Finance
-* Machine and Statistical Learning